Table Of Contents

 For example, if Num Photons is 10,000 and the Photon Multiplier is set to 1.5 then the light will cast 15,000 photons.
 If the Photon Multiplier were set to 3 then it would cast 30,000 photons.

-This option is only available for Point, Spot, Infinite, Phtometric IES and Physical Sun light types and will enable a previous calculation method for shadows.
-Existing scenes will preserve the original look.
+This parameter is only relevant for Point, Spot, Infinite, IES and Physical Sun light types.